-The POWER WAVE 455 STT is a high performance, digitally controlled inverter welding power source capable of complex, high-speed waveform control.
-Properly equipped, it can support the GMAW, GMAW-P, FCAW, SMAW, GTAW, CAC-A and STT process-
+The Power Wave 455 is a high performance, digitally controlled inverter welding power source capable of complex, high-speed waveform control.
+Properly equipped, it can support the GMAW, GMAW-P, FCAW, SMAW, GTAW and CAC-A processes.

 RECOMMENDED PROCESSES AND EQUIPMENT